Siztonee/Siztonee/README.md

 Familiar with basic things in languages ​​such as:
 Python.

-I use Libraries and Frameworks such as:
+I use Libraries and Frameworks or other such as:
-Soon...
+Laravel, Bootstrap

 Will be supplemented